rml-lee/E-commerce-Sales-Analysis/Findings-Analysis.md

   - Just as we thought, the root cause of profit loss is not revenue (sales, discounts) but **cost.** **The implied cost to fulfill and ship an order is significantly higher in problem states.**

   - In profitable states, the order value outweighs the costs, which generates profit.
 However, in problem states, the costs outweigh the order value.
+The revenue from an average order is insufficient to cover the high costs of shipping and fulfillment, making every order a net loss.

 **Conclusion & Final Recommendation:**

 1. Discounts are deeper in problem states but are not the root cause.
 2. AOV is similar across states, ruling out a revenue problem.
-3. According to the data, the root cause strongly suggests a cost problem.
+3. There's a trend of order costs superceding the value of orders in problem states.
 4. The only logical cost variable that varies significantly by state is Shipping.

 - **Re-evaluate shipping business model in order to fix profitability within the following states:**